sabaton-rs/sabaton-mw/src/doc/doc.md

 Important thing to note here is that memory is allocated by a pool manager and not the publisher.
 When a publisher wants to publish data, it has to first `loan` a memory region, put data into memory and then publish that memory.

-CyclodeDDS checks if iceoryx is available and if publisher and subscriber are on the same machine, it will use the shared memory(using <https://github.com/eclipse-iceoryx/iceoryx>) concept instead of serializing to a network.
+CyclodeDDS checks if iceoryx is available and if publisher and subscriber are on the same machine, it will use the shared memory(using <https://github.com/eclipse-iceoryx/iceoryx>) instead of serializing to a network.

 <a name="smt-pub"></a>